spatie/crawler/README.md

     ->setMaximumDepth(2)
 ```

-## Setting the crawl queue
+## Using a custom crawl queue

 When crawling a site the crawler will put urls to be crawled in a queue.
 By default this queue is stored in memory using the built in `CollectionCrawlQueue`.

 When a site is very large you may want to store that queue elsewhere, maybe a database.
 In such cases you can write your own crawl queue.

-A valid crawel queue is any class that implements the `Spatie\Crawler\CrawlQueue\CrawlQueue`-interface.
+A valid crawl queue is any class that implements the `Spatie\Crawler\CrawlQueue\CrawlQueue`-interface.
 You can pass your custom crawl queue via the `setCrawlQueue` method on the crawler.

 ```php
 Crawler::create()